neomeiji/neomeiji/README.md

 # **What am I developing right now, in the ether?** 🧪

+I'm currently in the process of developing and compartmentalising my ```custom-built``` personal website into microservices; ready for deployment 🌐

+This includes a splash-screen loading animation, custom SSL certificate, other cool features and maybe even a wizard-themed game... 👾

-I'm currently in the process of building a Discord Bot 🤖 in C# (they are commonly built using Python), that leverages Azure OpenAI APIs, Azure AI Search and potentially web scraping; in order to retrieve panels from any manga or comic that the user requests 💻
+While upskilling as a Software Engineer (before I was moved to DevOps), I was building - and plan to finish - a Discord Bot 🤖 in C# (they are commonly built using Python), that leverages Azure OpenAI APIs, Azure AI Search and potentially web scraping; in order to retrieve panels from any manga or comic that the user requests 💻

-I aim to incorporate ```OOP Principles (the 4 pillars) 🏛️``` within this project and any future endeavours moving forward 📈
+I aim to incorporate ```OOP Principles (the 4 pillars) 🏛️``` within this project and apply ```best practices``` with any future endeavours moving forward 📈

 I intend to publish projects to my GitHub and do so more frequently 👨🏽‍💻

-I also want to compartmentalize my ```custom-built``` personal website into microservices, and then get it deployed 🌐

 # **That's cool and all, but does the wizard have any hobbies or interests?**